Ay-mi/FreeCAD_Enclosures/README.md

 - constructive solid geometry (CSG) modelling which is done using the Part Workbench
 - parametric modelling which is done mostly using the Sketcher and Part Design Workbench

 Although parametric modelling is a more modern type of modelling, the Python script is much longer and more difficult to generalize into functions.
-However, with the Part Workbench (using CSG modelling) the script is easier to generalize making it possible to reuse for other PCB boards.
+Using CSG modelling (the Part Workbench), the script is easier to simplify and functionalize making it possible to reuse for other PCB boards.
-However, there is an issue with CSG modelling, it combines too many pieces which can complicate editing the generated enclosure.
+However, there is an issue with CSG modelling, it creates too many pieces which can complicate editing the generated enclosure.
 With parametric modelling, there are less pieces involved which makes it easier for the user to pickup where the script left off.

 So far there are only macros for the RaspberryPi 4.